dhavalbhinde/bhinde_dhaval_spring2017/midterm/Readme.md

 ![Q1A2_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/midterm/images/Q1A2_1.PNG)

-From the graph above, we can narrow down to the top 25 users who have unusually high voulume of sent emails.
+From the graph above, we can narrow down to the top 25 users who have unusually high volume of sent emails.

 ![Q1A2_3](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/midterm/images/Q1A2_3.PNG)